Redbad (film)

 Redbad is a 2018 Dutch drama film directed by Roel Reiné.
-It is based on the life of Redbad, the medieval king of Frisia.
-The film was intended as the middle part of a trilogy about iconic Dutch/Frisian heroes, starting with the film Michiel de Ruyter about 17th century admiral Michiel de Ruyter and ending with a unmade film about William of Orange.
+It is based on the life of Radbod, an early medieval Frisian leader.
+The film was intended as the middle part of a trilogy about iconic Dutch/Frisian heroes, starting with the film Michiel de Ruyter, about the 17th century admiral Michiel de Ruyter, and ending with an unmade film about William of Orange.